 If a baby doesn’t engage, should we assume baby is posterior?

-Beginning with Balancing techniques will not cause an anterior baby to turn posterior.
-So if gently suggested and gently done, it is a mother's choice.
+Beginning with balancing techniques will not cause an anterior baby to turn posterior.
 I would work on balancing the muscles, ligaments, pelvic joints, and resolving tight psoas issues.

 Listen to the actual signs and symptoms in pregnancy of fetal position.
 A woman often feels little fingers wiggling between her pubic bone and her navel on both sides of her linea nigra when baby is posterior.